memiller219/Hira-Kata/README.md

 # Hira-Kata

-> A simple JavaScript memory game.
+> A simple Javascript memory game.
 > It utilizes both Hiragana and Katakana from the Japanese language, which you can choose from in the beginning.
 > Please enjoy!